physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/aoi-module.md

     img="user-guide/physioanalyzers/aoi-module-gui-1.png"
     title= page.title
     id="gui-1"
-    caption="
-    The Area of Interest Hit GUI, showing the hit data per AOI.
+    caption="The Area of Interest Hit GUI, showing the hit data per AOI.
 In the current file there were four AOIs.
-Notice that the EXP_AOIEyes AOI was hit most frequently.
+Notice that the EXP_AOIEyes AOI was hit most frequently." %}
-    " %}

 ---